Scerelyn/LynnMod/README.md

 A one on one fight with a character who gains strength based on amount of status ailments on target
 ### Enbana
 A five on five fight with characters who buff in various ways by self inflicting burn
+### Saeka
+A one on five fight with a character who gains and keeps buffs, getting stronger with every hit, stagger, and kill

 ## Directory Layout
 ### Art